MiladGhadimi/q-magopt-demo/experiments/magnav_benchmark/README.md

 planner agreement with recorded Q-MagOpt output.
 The older pytest suite was not executed because pytest was unavailable in the runtime.

-## What is worth discussing with QOODA

-The defensible finding is a measured, modest navigation improvement from route selection using the same simulated sensor and filter, clear at the higher noise level and suggestive at the lower one.
-The next useful validation is their representative map/error model and a stronger localization baseline.
-A proposal to test the planning module on such data is justified; a claim of proven commercial value or superiority over their internal system is not.